The Best Sandwich Spots In San FranciscoFrom bánh mì and tuna melts to Philadelphia-style hoagies, here are the best sandwich spots in the city.

 The BEC breakfast sandwich from this Mission spot is more effective at getting us out of bed than our sunrise alarm lamp.
 That’s because of the bacon, American cheese, and over-medium egg that comes together to create a mix of gooey, salty goodness.
 Newkirk’s also has other “East Coast-style” sandwiches that we’ll always wake up an hour early for, stuffed with things like pastrami, grilled ribeye, and hash browns.

 We usually come to Cafe Okawari to chill with a book and a matcha latte and enjoy their relaxed space.
 The Japanese cafe in SoMa also draws us in with their incredible chicken katsu sandwich.
 The milk bread they use is so soft it’ll feel like you’re sinking your teeth into a cloud.
-And the golden-brown chicken thigh is even more tender than the opening montage from Love Actually.
-Order a side of potato croquettes and you have yourself a perfect lunch.
+And the golden-brown chicken thigh is even more tender than Love Actually.
+Order a side of potato croquettes and you have the perfect lunch.

 Quesabirria tacos are a highlight at this Mexican spot in the Richmond, but don’t sleep on the tortas.
 There are nine on the menu, but we especially love the milanesa and carne asada.
 You do also have some customizable options: monterey jack or queso fresco (queso fresco, always).
 And it’s $2 cheaper for a smaller size, which, unless you’re sharing with another person or two, is something to consider—these tortas are huge.